Industry Pulse: The latest construction data and statistics

 The National Association of Home Builders/Wells Fargo Housing Market Index offers a monthly score of builder optimism toward the single-family market.
 The HMI is divided into current sales conditions, buyer traffic and sales expectations for the next six months.

-- National Association of Home Builders Builder Confidence Continues to Settle Back to Sustainable Levels in February
+- National Association of Home Builders Builder Confidence Continues on Upward Trend

 The U.S. Commerce Department releases monthly housing starts data — one of the most closely watched residential construction reports — one day after the HMI.
 Although new home construction has continued to slowly recover, housing starts still remain well below what economists consider normal levels.

-- The Wall Street Journal U.S. Housing Starts Slide in January
+- The Wall Street Journal U.S. Housing Starts Fell in April for Third Time in Four Months

 Existing home sales